Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 We ordered an 18"x18" square of wool felt from the Etsy seller TheWoolFeltFerret.

-Embroidery Hoops of Fabric
+Fabric in Embroidery Hoops

 A friend of ours decorated her typically-hearing child's room using fabric and wood embroidery hoops.